 E: sabinac@uow.edu.au

 Stacey has qualifications in psychology and palliative care.
 She has worked previously in a regional palliative care team as the psychosocial support coordinator and various community health roles.
 More recently Stacey was the Healthy Ageing and Palliative Care Manager with Murrumbidgee Primary Health Network, where she developed a PCOC model of care for general practice, in collaboration with the PCOC team.
-Stacey joined the PCOC team as the National Education Lead in 2023.
+Stacey joined the PCOC team as the National Education Lead in 2023 and is also undertaking the role of Project Manager for the National Palliative Care Coordination (NPCC) project.
 Stacey is particularly interested in improving access to timely, quality palliative care for all Australians.

 P: (02) 4239 4632